About EATS

 • Collaborative: based on feminist principles of inclusivity, mutual respect and collective, as well as personal, responsibility

 • Diverse and inclusive: EATS thrives on a diversity of individual perspectives and contributions to the collective learning space.
-We seek an inclusive approach, welcoming students and teachers from different backgrounds and life experiences, encompassing (but not limited to) race, class, gender identity, sexuality, age, mental and physical health, pregnancy and carer role
+We seek an inclusive approach, welcoming students and teachers from different backgrounds and life experiences – for example, in relation to race, class, gender identity, sexuality, neurodiversity, age, mental and physical health, pregnancy and carer role

 • Wide ranging and rich: many different teaching styles and perspectives come from a diverse training team that includes senior visiting teachers from throughout the UK

-• Outward looking: engaging with other disciplines where relevant, for example, neuroscience, myofascial integration, biomechanics, other mindful movement-based practices, and trauma therapies
+• Outward looking: engaging with other disciplines where relevant, for example, neuroscience & pain science, myofascial integration, biomechanics, other mindful movement-based practices, and trauma therapies

 • Principle and evidence based: teaching based on the fundamental principles of the Alexander Technique supported by the available research, as well as anatomy and physiology

-• Openness and inquisitiveness: non-mainstream ideas and influences will be explored wherever this can contribute to understanding
+• Openness and inquisitiveness: non-mainstream ideas and influences (Alexander related & otherwise) will be explored wherever this can contribute to understanding